top of page

 Conclusion.

-Obsolescence is a real thing, the only possible way to skip all the related issues is to predictively approach the subject instead of being passive waiting the disaster, creating a proper protocol to avoid and eventually react to any issue may occur.
+Obsolescence is a real thing: the only possible way to skip all the related issues is to approach the subject predictively instead of passively waiting for the disaster, creating a proper protocol to prevent — and if necessary react to — any issue that may occur.

 General blaster components summary: